310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% bubble Yuzuru %}
 I see, that’s what you meant.
 Very well, I won’t need to hold back anything.

 Right then, let’s start repairing, shall we?
-I’ll start by fixing the table’s legs.
+I’ll start by fixing the desk’s legs.
 {% endbubble %}

 {% bubble Tori %}